promise-watch/promise-watch/README.md

 ## Caveats

 I have a feeling this isnt gonna scale nicely.
-I am planning on only using this for ~5 runs so we'll see how it goes.